 Spatial reference and geometry errors

 The reference data, such as a street or point address feature class, is usually produced based on a specific spatial reference.
 The coordinate system adopted in the feature class determines how the features are georeferenced.
 When a locator is created, information of the spatial reference is stored in the locator.
 Locations of addresses geocoded against the locator will be georeferenced on the same spatial reference.
-It is important to make sure that the reference data contains a spatial reference.
+It is important to ensure that the reference data contains a spatial reference.

 To draw a feature on a map, the feature must contain a valid shape or geometry.
 If the shape of features in the reference data is null or empty, the feature is skipped and is not included in a locator created with the Create Locator and Create Feature Locator tools.
 Geometry errors such as coincident line segments that are not completely snapped to a vertex; polygons with self-intersections; line segments with curves, such as cul-de-sacs; or incorrect ring ordering can prevent addresses from being matched to intersections.
 Such errors can also result in a failure to build the locator.
 It is helpful to run tools such as Check Geometry and Repair Geometry on the reference data to find and repair geometry errors.
 The Planarize editing tool can also be used to modify line features if matches are not returned for intersection addresses due to invalid connectivity of lines and vertices in the data.